 Abstract:

-Imperfections in the analog components of emitters cause distortion in the transmitted signals.
-These distortions serve as unique fingerprints for the purpose of Specific Emitter Identification (SEI).
+Imperfections in the analog components of emitters cause distortions in the transmitted signals.
+These distortions serve as unique fingerprints for the purpose of specific emitter identification (SEI).
 Features for SEI are typically extracted using either a distortion-models based method or a machine learning based method.
-In this study, we have integrated these two approaches for feature extraction from emitters.
-By incorporating specialist knowledge, the distortion model, into the neural networks, we ensure the interpretability of the extracted features and enhance identification accuracy.
-We propose a set of concatenated networks designed to extract parameters related to In-phase/Quadrature imbalance and phase noise models of the emitter.
-Our simulation results demonstrate that this scheme outperforms both the conventional distortion-models-based and the machine learning-based methods in terms of feature extraction performance.
+In this study, these two methods for feature extraction from emitters are investigated.
+Incorporating specialist knowledge, the distortion model, into the neural network, a cascade network mode is proposed to extract the parameters in-phase/quadrature imbalance and phase noise models of the emitter, which not only ensures the interpretability of the extracted features and enhance identification accuracy.
+Simulation results demonstrate that this scheme outperforms both the conventional distortion-models-based and the machine learning-based methods in terms of feature extraction performance.